-The following table reflects compensation potentially payable to each Named Executive Officer under various employment termination and other scenarios based on the arrangements existing as of December 31, 2012.
-The amounts shown below assume that a change in control occurred and/or each Named Executive Officer terminated employment with the Company effective December 31, 2012, and estimate the value that could be realized by each Named Executive Officer as a result of each specified triggering event.
+The following table reflects compensation potentially payable to each Named Executive Officer under various employment termination and other scenarios based on the arrangements existing as of December 31, 2013.
+The amounts shown below assume that a change in control occurred and/or each Named Executive Officer terminated employment with the Company effective December 31, 2013, and estimate the value that could be realized by each Named Executive Officer as a result of each specified triggering event.

-See the "2012 Pension Benefits" section of this proxy for benefits payable under the Pension Plan and SBP.
-Benefits payable under the VSP and with respect to vested RSUs are quantified in the "2012 Non-Qualified Deferred Compensation" table.
-Annual incentive compensation award payments are set forth in the "Non-Equity Incentive Plan Compensation" column of the "Summary Compensation Table".
+See "2013 Pension Benefits" for benefits payable under the Pension Plan and SBP.
+Benefits payable under the VSP and with respect to vested RSUs are quantified in the "2013 Non-Qualified Deferred Compensation" table.
+Annual incentive compensation award payments are set forth in the "Non-Equity Incentive Plan Compensation" column of the "Summary Compensation Table."